McV Labor & Employment Law Tidbit Series: Equal Pay Act

 In order to reduce or eliminate any liability under this new law, it is crucial that you conduct an audit to make sure that you have instituted all necessary and mandatory provisions.
 We can assist you with the audit, as well as provide guidance with particular aspects of Puerto Rico’s Equal Pay Act that may directly affect the way you conduct business.
-For more information, please contact any of the attorneys listed here.

 The content of this McV Alert has been prepared for information purposes only.
 It is not intended as, and does not constitute, either legal advice or solicitation of any prospective client.
 An attorney-client relationship with McConnell Valdés LLC cannot be formed by reading or responding to this McV Alert.
 Such a relationship may be formed only by express agreement with McConnell Valdés LLC.